rsta2/minisynth/README.md

 	./makeall

 The `configure` command writes a *Config.mk* file for Circle and patches Circle, so that it allows to use multiple CPU cores.
 "2" is the major revision number of your Raspberry Pi (1, 2 or 3).
 The second (optional) parameter is the prefix of the commands of your toolchain and can be preceded with a path.
 Do not forget the dash at the end of the prefix!

+If you want to build MiniSynth Pi for I2S interface usage, you have to define "USE_I2S" manually before build in the file *src/config.h* like that:

+	#define USE_I2S

 If the build was successful, you find the executable image file of MiniSynth Pi in the *src/* subdirectory with the name *kernel.img* (Raspberry Pi 1), *kernel7.img* (Raspberry Pi 2) or *kernel8-32.img* (Raspberry Pi 3).